 CALL 800-351-0461 TODAY TO EXPLORE YOUR EXIT OPTIONS.
 DON'T GET SCAMMED BY THIRD PARTIES!

 Common Timeshare Resale Scams

 Transfer Companies/Relief Companies: This re-invention of a relatively old timeshare exit scam technique, is a new spin on an old method where the timeshare resale scammer will send out notices to owners of timeshare trying to bait them using fear and ‘scare tactics’ in their sales and marketing concerning their timeshare.
 Then, after a consumer makes contact, (and for a price that ranges from $3000 - $5000) the alleged reseller will claim to be able to execute a transfer of timeshare ownership out of the unwitting consumer’s possession.
-What happens next will typically follow several different variation of the resale scam.
+What happens next will typically follow several different variations of the resale scam.
 Most resale companies never do transfer the timeshare ownership, leaving the consumer high and dry.
 The companies that do make the attempt to transfer them, typically attempt to make the transfer into a useless ‘shell company’ which serves as a third-party closing entity, which then attempts to file for bankruptcy, leading to ongoing financial and legal issues with the resort, timeshare owners, and with potential hassles for the initial consumer as well, should an investigation ensue (which is increasingly likely in today’s vigilant and litigious climate).